 So I looked at the actual strips of shiplap that they sell, but they cost about $13 a board, and I didn’t want to pay that much, even though I was only doing a small area.

-So I decided to just use pine boards.
+Instead, I decided to just use pine boards.
 It’s just nailing boards into the wall… simple right?

 Turns out, adding shiplap to a wall is actually harder than it looks.
 Well, let me rephrase that.